jquery/jquery-migrate/README.md

 **Latest released development version:** This file is hosted on jQuery's CDN, and can be hotlinked if desired.
 [http://code.jquery.com/jquery-migrate-1.2.1.js](http://code.jquery.com/jquery-migrate-1.2.1.js)

-**Current work-in-progress build:** Although this file represents the most recent updates to the plugin, it may not have been thorougly tested.
+**Current work-in-progress build:** Although this file represents the most recent updates to the plugin, it may not have been thoroughly tested.
 [http://code.jquery.com/jquery-migrate-git.js](http://code.jquery.com/jquery-migrate-git.js)

 ### Production version